mbraak/django_pony_forms/docs/source/index.rst

 ..
 Django pony forms documentation master file, created by sphinx-quickstart on Mon May 14 07:53:21 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =================
 Django pony forms